pbella/Cuis-Ports/README.md

 	- OMeta2Examples matchAll: #($a $b $c 1 2 3 #(4 5)) with: #structure.
 	- OMeta2Examples matchAll: 'howdy' with: #greeting.

+	The general idea is that the examples progress in complexity: OMeta2Examples (trivial) -> OMeta2TreeExample (simple but actually does something useful) -> OMeta2LamdaCalculusParserExample (parses a simple language but doesn't do anything with it) -> OMeta2LispExample (parses a minimal subset of a real language and executes it.)
+Also, for more samples of using the examples, see the tests which are currently all using the example parsers.

 ##### Notes
 - OMeta2.pck.st overrides methods in OMeta2-stage1.st that are needed to load the package.
 This is why stage1 has not been moved into a package (i.e. to not give the illusion that its contents can be changed and saved out once the full OMeta2 package has been loaded)
 - Debugging support is weak (a known issue with OMeta in general... let's work to improve it)